 Finding he was physically unable to break free from Hercules' grip, Thor mused about his predicament; even admitting to himself that Hercules is his better in hand-to-hand combat.
 At that point, while on the brink of unconsciousness, Thor's musings reminded him of his power over the storm which he then used to create a storm and bring down a powerful lightning bolt upon Hercules.
 The lightning struck Hercules forcefully, breaking his grip and freeing Thor.
 Hercules claimed Thor cheated by using his elemental powers.
 Thor countered that using his weather powers was the same as Hercules using his arms.
 Fandral and Volstagg, of the Warriors Three, declared the fight a draw as Dionysus drank the wine created by his pig to regain his youthful vitality and the Olympians watching from above offered their opinions to each other.
 Thor was rejuvenated by the rain from the storm he'd created as Hercules relinquished Dionysus' pig and, vowing to never again forget Thor's name or face, scooped up two arm-loads of beauteous women and strode away.

 Yet another meeting between Hercules and Thor occurred when Hercules traveled to Asgard using the same portal Thor had once used to enter Olympus.
 He came to Asgard (against the wishes of Zeus) in search of Asgardian giants whom he thought somehow related to the Olympian giants and thus a threat to Olympus and mankind.
 Hercules found and began battling some Asgardian giants causing tremors that reached all the way to the halls of Asgard.
 Concerned about these tremors, Odin, ruler of Asgard, sent Thor to investigate their origin.
 Thor discovered the cause of the tremors to be Hercules battling Frost giants.
 Recognizing each other, Hercules and Thor exchanged verbal barbs as they, presumably, prepared to battle the Frost giants together.
 Thor, thinking Hercules was about to attack, insisted he be the first to engage their foes but Hercules stopped him, explaining that he'd already arranged a different kind of contest; a drinking contest.
 Hercules and Thor then proceeded to drink one giant bottle of ale after another, matching the Frost giants drink for drink, bottle for bottle for hours on end.
 Eventually, Hercules and Thor won when all of the Frost giants were unconscious; passed out drunk.
-All, that is, except the female Frost giants, whom then picked up and carried the two drunken gods away for private matters, matter which remain untold.
+All, that is, except the female Frost giants, whom then picked up and carried the two drunken gods away for private matters, matters which still remain untold.

 The final known pre-Marvel Age meeting of these two mythic warrior-gods brought about a "God War" between Olympus and Asgard.
 The events leading up to this war began when Thor responded to the prayers of his Viking worshipers whom sought his aid against some Greek forces.
 Thor answered the Viking prayers, intervening on their behalf and turning the tide of battle in their favor.
 Realizing the godly intervention the vikings had received was beyond their ability to combat, the Greeks responded by praying to their own champion, Hercules, who answered their prayers by promptly arriving and engaging Thor in battle.
 Such was the ferocity of the raging battle between Hercules and Thor that it caused both the Greeks and the Vikings to quit the field of battle, running for safety.
 The two godly warriors traded blows of fists, hammer and mace.
 They used boulders and trees as mortal men use normal weapons, fighting viciously and relentlessly.
 Neither Hercules nor Thor gave an inch of ground, yet, despite their best efforts, neither could gain a decisive advantage over the other.
 Thor finally called a stop to the battle by suggesting to Hercules that they have a temporary truce until meeting once again one week later, at such time when they would both be accompanied by the armies of their respective realms, and then renew their struggle to determine whom was mightier and which side would be victorious.
 Hercules agreed to the truce and both he and Thor returned to their home realms where each sought his father's approval of this war they had agreed to.
 Thor's father Odin refused his petition for war and Hercules was likewise rebuffed by his father Zeus.
 Nonetheless, thanks to the machinations of Loki, Asgardian God of Mischief, the will of Zeus was swayed and war between Olympus and Asgard became imminent.